samaddmirzaa/london-crime-hotspot-prediction/README.md

 | Ward boundaries (BGC) | [ONS Open Geography Portal](https://geoportal.statistics.gov.uk/) | May 2024 | Spatial join + map |
 | Ward → LAD lookup | ONS Open Geography Portal | May 2024 | London scoping |

+The raw police data isn't committed (it's 500 MB+).
 The crime data alone is 2,287,673 cleaned rows after dropping the small fraction with missing coordinates.
 All 48 source CSVs and the boundary files are publicly available and free.

----

 ## How to reproduce